 Customer identification and verification is part of the Funds' overall obligation to prevent money laundering under federal law.
 The Trust has, on behalf of the Funds, adopted an antimoney laundering compliance program designed to prevent the Funds from being used for money laundering or financing of terrorist activities (the "AML Compliance Program").
-The Trust has delegated the responsibility to implement the AML Compliance Program to the Fund's transfer agent, Ultimus Asset Services, LLC, subject to oversight by the Trust's CCO and, ultimately, by the Board.
+The Trust has delegated the responsibility to implement the AML Compliance Program to the Fund's transfer agent, Ultimus Fund Solutions, LLC, subject to oversight by the Trust's AML Compliance Officer and the Trust's CCO and, ultimately, by the Board.